top of page

 The interview panelists included:

-• Zhovnir Volodymyr Apollinariovych, General Director, Ohmatdyt Children’s Hospital
+• Zhovnir Volodymyr Apollinariovych, General Director, Okhmatdyt Children’s Hospital

-• Anastasia Magerramova, Press Secretary, Ohmatdyt Children’s Hospital
+• Anastasia Magerramova, Press Secretary, Okhmatdyt Children’s Hospital

-• Lyudmyla Vintsevych, Head of Radiation Therapy Department, Ohmatdyt Children’s Hospital
+• Lyudmyla Vintsevych, Head of Radiation Therapy Department, Okhmatdyt Children’s Hospital

-• Stanislav Rebenkov, Head of Radiology Center, Ohmatdyt Children’s Hospital
+• Stanislav Rebenkov, Head of Radiology Center, Okhmatdyt Children’s Hospital

 During the interview, the panelists addressed how they have managed challenges, how their patient demographics and care have evolved, and what the global community can do to lend support.